-Hair loss is a symptom of a great many medical conditions which causes huge embarrassment and decline in self esteem.
-Male pattern baldness is a common condition affecting an estimated 85% of men.
-And while some thinning of the hair is a normal part of the aging process for women, significant loss is not.
+Hair loss is a symptom of a great many medical conditions which causes huge embarrassment and a decline in self-esteem.
+However, hair loss can also be genetic.
+While it’s common for men to suffer from genetic hair loss, women can also be susceptible.
+This is also known as androgenic or androgenetic alopecia.
+Male pattern baldness is a common condition affecting an estimated 85% of men (male pattern baldness) and while some thinning of the hair is a normal part of the aging process for women, a significant loss of hair is not.

 Hair is a big part of most women’s personal identity.
-This is why most women take such pride in taking the best care of their hair from shampoos and conditioners, to hair masks and/or heat protectants.
+This is why most women take such pride in taking care of their hair from shampoos and conditioners, to hair masks, heat protectants, oil and various other forms of lotions and potions.
 As a result, it causes significant emotional distress for women when their hair begins to fall out.
-With this in mind, if you’re experiencing hair loss the most important thing is that you identify the cause so that you can begin to manage the treatment.
+With this in mind, if you’re experiencing hair loss, the most important thing is that you identify the cause so that you can begin to manage the treatment.

 According to the American Academy of Dermatology, there are a number of things that you can do to maintain healthy hair and keep hair loss at bay.

-Since CBD is high in vitamin E and many other fatty acids, it has a valuable softening affect on the hair and scalp.
+CBD Oil – CBD oil (also known as Cannabidiol) comes from the cannabis sativa and hemp plant.
+It’s non-psychoactive and researchers are delving deep into the possible therapeutics of the plant.
+Since CBD is high in vitamin E and many other fatty acids, it may have a valuable softening effect on the hair and scalp.
 In turn, when the roots of your hair start to grow stronger, it is less likely that hair loss will be as severe or as frequent.

 While these lifestyle changes can certainly go a long way to preventing hair thinning or loss, sometimes they aren’t enough.
 This is why it’s recommended that, if you continue to experience hair loss having taken these steps, you should make an appointment with an MD, a dermatologist or other medical professional.